-Types of Avocados
+Types of avocados

-There are three original forerunners or races of the avocado species:
+There are dozens and dozens of avocado varieties spread around the world.
+Here are three original forerunners or races of the avocado species:

-“Fuerte” is a Guatemalan-Mexican hybrid.
+The avocado “Fuerte” is a Guatemalan-Mexican hybrid.
 “Zutano” is another popular hybrid.

 It is best to buy avocadoes a few days before you need them.
 An unripe avocado will ripen in 4 to 7 days at room temperature.

-Store.
 Store unripe avocadoes at room temperature until they ripen.
 To speed ripening store an avocado at room temperature wrapped in a newspaper or in a closed paper bag pierced with small holes to allow gases to escape.
 Once ripe, the avocado will keep in the refrigerator for a few days.

-Prepare.
 Cut the avocado in half lengthwise.
 If the flesh clings to the pit, twist the two halve gently in the opposite direction.
 Then the pit can be removed with a knife or with a spoon.

 To make removing the peel easier, cut the avocado in half, remove the stone with the skin still on, cut through the flesh and the skin to make slices.
 Then strip off the peel.